-The Employer will inform new, transferred, promoted, or demoted employees prior to appointment into positions included in the bargaining unit(s) of the Union's exclusive recognition and the union security provision.
-The Employer will furnish the employees appointed into bargaining unit positions with a Payroll deduction authorization form.
+The Employer will inform new, transferred, promoted, or demoted employees in writing prior to appointment into positions included in the bargaining unit(s) of the Union's exclusive recognition and the union security provision representation status.
+Upon appointment to a bargaining unit position, The the Employer will furnish the employees appointed into bargaining unit positions with membership materials provided by the Union.a Payroll deduction authorization form The Employer will inform employees in writing, if they are subsequently appointed to a position that is not in a bargaining unit.